jaredcobb/ovos-installation-scripts/README.md

 - Uses the official [NeonAI Google Streaming STT Plugin](https://github.com/NeonGeckoCom/neon-stt-plugin-google_cloud_streaming)
 - Uses the official [OVOS Azure TTS Plugin](https://github.com/OpenVoiceOS/ovos-tts-plugin-azure)
 - Uses LCARS computer audio files for the default [OVOS Audio](https://github.com/OpenVoiceOS/ovos-audio) system event sounds.
-- Removes most skills (which can be added later), notably the default fallback-unknown skill as the intention is to use my [OpenAI fallback skill](https://github.com/jaredcobb/ovos-skill-openai).

 If you are new to OpenVoiceOS you probably want to run the official image.
 You can follow the [official guide](https://openvoiceos.github.io/community-docs/) for more details.